As you probably know, malware infections can cause all kinds of strange problems on Windows PCs.

 That’s why if your computer starts acting strange all of a sudden it could very well be infected with a virus or some other form of malware.

-Most malware infections can be removed by running a thorough series of scans with the free tools mentioned in this post, but there are some strains of malware that might need to be removed by an experienced computer tech.
+Most malware infections can be removed by first running a thorough series of scans with the free tools mentioned in this post, but there are some strains of malware that might need to be removed by an experienced computer tech.

 The reason I recommend running that pre-service malware scan is so you’ll know what to expect when you receive a report from the repair tech.